dma-ais/AisLib/README.md

 ## Building ##

-To build everything
+To build

-	mvn install
+	mvn clean install

 To run tests